How to Make LMs Strong Node Classifiers?: Experiments

 Following \citep{DBLP:conf/iclr/HeB0PLH24, DBLP:journals/corr/abs-2308-07134}, we evaluate our approach on four benchmark datasets: Cora~\citep{DBLP:journals/aim/SenNBGGE08}, Pubmed~\citep{DBLP:journals/aim/SenNBGGE08}, ogbn-arxiv~\citep{DBLP:journals/corr/abs-2005-00687}, and a subset of ogbn-products~\citep{DBLP:journals/corr/abs-2005-00687,DBLP:conf/iclr/HeB0PLH24}.
 The dataset statistics are in Table~\ref{tab: dataset statistics}.

 Our implementation employs two pretrained all-MiniLM-L6-v2 models~\cite{wang2020minilm} as the the semantic retriever $\phi$ (Eq.~(\ref{eq: dual encoder})) and the text encoder for GNN $\psi$ (Eq.~(\ref{eq: encoder of GNN})).
 We set the PPR teleport probability $\alpha=0.1$.
 We employ a $3$-layer GraphSAGE~\citep{DBLP:conf/nips/HamiltonYL17} with a hidden dimension of $256$ as $\psi$.
-Our hyperparameter settings include $K=5$ PPR neighbors, $N=10$ prototypes, and $M=8$ samples for LM inference.
+Our hyperparameters include $K=5$ PPR neighbors, $N=10$ prototypes, and $M=8$ samples for LM inference.
 The number of label candidates $I$ is searched from $\{2,3\}$.
-Flan-T5-small/base/large~\citep{DBLP:journals/corr/abs-2210-11416} are used as the backbone LM $\theta$, whose parameters are instruction-tuned using the templates in Section~\ref{sec: templates}.
+Flan-T5-small/base/large~\citep{DBLP:journals/corr/abs-2210-11416} are used as the backbone LM $\theta$ with templates detailed in Section~\ref{sec: templates}.